Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 • Uneven floors or missing floor tiles

-• Unsecured carpets, rugs, or mats
+• Unsecured carpets or rugs,

 • A lack of adequate lighting